SerumHydra/MoreFoodModFabric/README.md

 You will need to have a JDK 8 or greater installed on your computer to build my mod.
 An easy location to acquire one of these is on [AdoptOpenJDK](https://adoptopenjdk.net)

 #### Compiling
 Find the place where you've cloned the repository and type in the address bar `cmd` to launch Command Prompt.
 In here you want to type `gradlew build`.
 If this is your first time building a mod on your computer, Gradle will take a bit longer to set itself up, but after that the mod will build, you will find the resulting `.jar` files in `build/gradle`.
-Once you have found the folder, you want to drag and drop `periodic-mod-fabric-X.X.X-SNAPSHOT.jar` into your mods directory and then you're good to go
+Once you have found the folder, you want to drag and drop `MoreFoodModFabric-X.X.X-SNAPSHOT.jar` into your mods directory and then you're good to go

 ----